Venus In Taurus Marks The Start Of A Self-Care Summer

-Venus, the Planet of Love, is leaving behind fast and furious Aries and entering into Taurus on May 28, marking the start of a self-care-filled summer.
-Venus is the ruling planet of Taurus, making it one of its all-time favorite signs to be in.
-Make sure to soak up these opulent vibes until June 22, when the planet moves on to its next position in the sky.
+Venus, the Planet of Love, is leaving behind fast and furious Aries and entering into Taurus on 28th May, marking the start of a self-care-filled summer.
+Venus is the ruling planet of Taurus, making it one of its all-time favourite signs to be in.
+Make sure to soak up these opulent vibes until 22nd June, when the planet moves on to its next position in the sky.
 The themes for this month are luxury, pleasure, and relaxation.
 Are you ready?

 Venus is able to work its magic while in Taurus since it feels at home in the sign.
 This time will also make it easier to receive and relax, so "during this transit, your job is to make pleasure your top priority and take the scenic route in life," says Madi Murphy, co-founder of the CosmicRx.
 Take the next month to truly pamper yourself.
 Plan a solo road trip, splurge on that manicure, or let yourself take a day off of work to sit back and do absolutely nothing.
 Trust us — you deserve it.